-- The Compass system is used to monitor attendance. - A text is sent to parents in the event of their daughters' absence. - Students who arrive late to school are required log into the compass system outside the office.
+The Compass system is used to monitor attendance.

+- A text is sent to parents in the event of their daughters' absence. - Students who arrive late to school are required log into the compass system outside the office.
 This is then logged on the system, the student must then present this absence docket to their teacher in question.
-The teacher will then mark the student late on the compass roll. - Students who leave school during the day due to illness or appointments can only do so with the permission of a parent/guardian. - Where students are absent from school for school-related extra-curricular activities, this is entered in the system by the relevant teachers e.g. hockey coach.
-This is done so by creating an event on the compass system.
+The teacher will then mark the student late on the compass roll.
+Due to the current pandemic situation, students will present straight to class in the event they are late, and the teacher will alter the roll to "LATE". - Students who leave school during the day due to illness or appointments can only do so with the permission of a parent/guardian via a note on Compass or a call to the office. - Where students are absent from school for school-related extra-curricular activities, this is entered in the system by the relevant teachers e.g. hockey coach.
+This is done so by creating an event on the Compass system.
 The event must receive the approval by a member of management.
-The student will then appear on compass as absent due to school activity.
+The student will then appear on Compass as absent due to school activity. - Parents will enter notifications in relation to attendance through compass.
+This will appear on the compass homepage for teachers to view.